Prof Linda Ross

 - Reviewer for several journals

-- External examiner, University of Staffordshire and University of Malta
+- previously external examiner, University of Staffordshire and University of Malta

 - Invited speaker and seminar leader at numerous conferences/study days on spirituality and healthcare across the UK and abroad